SaraSchim/Pokemon-project/README.md

 # Pokemon-project
-using pymysql
+Using pymysql

-see "Pokemon Project Requirements Description.pdf"
+See "Pokemon Project Requirements Description.pdf"